MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/geo-to-geo-migrations.md

 Make sure you review the [availability of features in the selected target geography](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/deployment/deployment-options-geo#feature-availability-in-local-geographies) before deciding on which geography to deploy into.
 If certain features are not available in target geo, associated functionality will not work in target geo after migration so plan migration activity accordingly.

 Commerce isn't available in all target geographies.
-If you have Commerce components enabled, your migration won't be scheduled if you're migrating to one of the target geographies where Commerce isn't available.
+If you have Commerce components enabled, your LCS project migration won't be scheduled if you're migrating to one of the target geographies where Commerce isn't available.

 ### Sovereign data resident geographies